u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 not payslips are posted in accounting, and whether SEPA payments are created, is selected here.

-The :guilabel:`Settings` screen is where localization settings are configured. *Localizations* are country-specific settings pre-configured in Odoo at the creation of the database, and account for all taxes, fees, and allowances for that particular country.
+The :guilabel:`Settings` screen is where localization settings are configured. *Localizations* are country-specific settings pre-configured in Thrive Bureau ERP at the creation of the database, and account for all taxes, fees, and allowances for that particular country.
 The :guilabel:`Localization` section of the :guilabel:`Settings` includes a detailed view of all benefits provided to employees.